 The design of the course is based on the integration of the study of physio-chemical principles of pharmacy with the formulation and preparation of pharmaceutical dosage forms.
 The integration is done within each main class of pharmaceutical dosage forms.
-The study of the physio-chemical principles of pharmacy serves as a prologue to the materials covered in each section.
-Then the application of the knowledge of the physio-chemical principles of pharmacy to the rational formulation, compounding, quality control, packaging and storage of pharmaceutical dosage forms will follow directly after the study of the physio-chemical principles for each module (i.e., each major class of dosage forms).
+The study of the physio-chemicalprinciples of pharmacy serves as a prologue to the materials covered in each section.
+Then the application of the knowledge of the physio-chemical principles of pharmaceutical dosage forms will follow directly after the study of the physio-chemical principles for each module (i.e., each major class of dosage forms).

-BPH 3947 Advanced Physical Pharmacy Properties of Solids, Solutions and Formulations (3)
+BPH 3947 Advanced Physical Pharmacy

+Properties of Solids, Solutions and Formulations (3)

-This course is intended to build upon the concepts learned in Pharmaceutics I-III, presenting an indepth analysis of the physical principles that underlie the formulation of drugs.
+This course is intended to build upon the concepts learned in Pharmaceutics I-III, presenting an in- depth analysis of the physical principles that underlie the formulation of drugs.
 The presentation of this course is grounded in theoretical and physical concepts.
 These concepts are further developed for relevant pharmaceutical systems.
 Topics covered dealing with basic principles include thermodynamics, free energy and spectroscopy.
-Equilibrium phenomena will be dealt with at an advanced level including strong and weak acids/bases, buffers, distribution, complication and protein binding; drug release, dissolution, absorption and stability.
+Equilibrium phenomena will be dealt with at anadvanced level including strong and weak acids/bases, buffers, distribution, complication and protein binding, drug release, dissolution, absorption and stability.
 Surface chemistry, colloids and emulsions are presented.
 Kinetic phenomena including pathways of drug metabolism and degradation, reaction order and reversible reactions will be discussed.
-Diffusion, transport processes and membrane diffusion will be covered.
+Diffusion, transport processes and membrane diffusionwill be covered.
 Polymer science will also be discussed in terms of characterization and modification for formulation use.